 Next Door Saviour by Max Lucado.
 One thing is ceratin.
 We can’t ignore him.
 If these moments are factual, if the claim of Christ is actual, then he was, at once, man and God.

 Dug Down Deep by Josh Harris.
 Systematic theology like you’ve never seen it before.
 Readable.
 Relevant.
 Powerful.
 Josh Harris shares his own journey from apathetic church-kid to student with a burning passion to truly know God, you’ll be challenged to dig deep into the truths of God’s word.
+(Edited update: Josh Harris himself no longer believes what he wrote here – there is two lines of thought about using material when the author renounces it – personally, if I read it and the words were in keeping with what I believe then I’m happy to continue to use it – but I leave this caveat here for you so you can make that decision for yourself.)

 The Passion of the Christ (DVD).
 This movie focuses on the last 12 hours of Jesus’ life.
 Confronting and powerful.